MatthewWilliamNoble/Project-Euler/README.md

 ### Images

-Sometimes Markdown isn't able to appropiately convey the problem text.
+Sometimes markdown isn't able to appropiately convey the problem text.
 This folder houses images referenced in the Jupyter notebook solutions.

 ### Solutions